RSO-2021-Polnilnice/-Novice-microservice/README.md

 ## Usage

-Put the values inside Consul.
+Input the values inside Consul.
 Those values will be used when sending emails to subscribers.